Thinking of buying a steam generator iron? You will be so happy you did because these powerful irons can make ironing a much less painful experience.

 The most important things to consider when buying a steam generator iron have been discussed above but there are a handful of other factors that are also worth thinking about.

 Need to buy additional products: Some of the cleaning systems included with certain models require you to buy extra products like filters and cartridges.
 These may be necessary to remove the damaging mineral deposits.

 These would be needed over the life of the iron.
 Some people also prefer to purchase de-ionised water to use instead of tap water, as an alternative way to minimise this scaly buildup.

 Storage: Steam generator irons are quite a bit larger than traditional irons because of the large water tank.
 Some steam generator irons are designed in a way that is a bit less bulky and others have storage-friendly features.

 Some irons have an easy cord storage system or even an auto-rewind feature.
 The cord can sometimes be stored within the iron.
 It’s a simple detail but a messy cord can be a headache when you have limited storage space.

 Noise: The power of a pressurized steam system isn’t always whisper-quiet.
 Without question, steam generator irons are louder than traditional irons, but the noise is never out of control loud.

 However, if noise bothers you or if you tend to iron while others are sleeping, you might want to choose an iron that is known for being a bit quieter than the others like the Philips GC9550 PerfectCare Silence Steam Generator Iron.

-Guarantees & Repairs: When making an investment in something that you hope to use for many years, it’s natural to want some kind of trustworthy promise.
-Many irons do indeed come with guarantees or limited warranties.
+Guarantee & Repairs: When making an investment in something that you hope to use for many years, it’s natural to want some kind of trustworthy promise.
+Many irons do indeed come with a guarantee or limited warranty.